 In September a trailer surfaced for a forthcoming Russian film titled Outlaw, by first-time feature director (and full-time PR professional) Ksenia Ratushnaya.
 Described as a “story of sex and love, rejection and acceptance, passion and depravity,” the trailer caused an immediate buzz despite the film not even having a confirmed release date.
 Ratushnaya and her producer Veronika Chibis promised to serve up a sexually explicit and visually stylish story about LGBTQ life in Russia.
-The film tells dual love stories: one a love triangle between gay teen Nikita (Viktor Tarasenko), violent jock Alpha (Gleb Kaluzhny), and popular girl Outlaw (Liza Kashintseva); the other a romance between a general (Vitaly Kudryavtsev) and a transgender dancer (Evgeny Okorokov) in the Soviet 80s.
+The film tells dual love stories: one a love triangle between gay teen Nikita (Viktor Tarasenko), violent jock Alpha (Gleb Kaluzhny), and popular girl Outlaw (Liza Kashintseva); the other a romance between a general (Sergey Epishev) and a transgender dancer (Evgeny Okorokov) in the Soviet 80s.
 These are topics that are scarcely touched upon in Russian cinema, where the so-called “gay propaganda law” introduced in 2013 has been used to suppress public discourse about LGBTQ issues; the same law will probably prevent Outlaw from getting a domestic cinematic release.
 The Calvert Journal spoke to Ratushnaya and Chibis about how they managed to get the film made, their intentions and influences, and the challenges involved in telling LGBTQ stories in modern Russia.

 Ksenia, why did you decide to swap your career in PR for cinema?
 And why did you want to shoot a film about this kind of narrative?

 I can’t say that I’ve fully turned away from PR.
-My agency, Irony Production, is still fully operational.
+My agency, Irony Productions, is still fully operational.
 And I intend to continue mixing directing and business.
 At the same time, I could never say that PR was my calling.
 For me, cinema is art and PR is a pleasant way of earning money.
 The main theme in Outlaw is inner and outer freedom, which has always been important for me.
 The second theme is the impossibility of reciprocal love lasting for longer than a single happy moment.
 The fact that my protagonists are gay, transgender, a psychopath-philosopher, derives from my desire to find the most personally interesting way of expressing that idea.
 Of course, I truly sympathise and empathise with the problems of LGBTQ people, inasmuch as in Russia they are subjected to this day to injustice, patriarchy, wild and blind discrimination.

 Veronika, how did Ksenia convince you to produce this film?
 What was it like for you to work with a director making their feature debut?